agnesoft/agdb/docs/queries.md

 ## Search

-There is only a single search query that provides the ability to search the graph examining connected elements and their properties.
+There is only a single search query that provides the ability to search the graph or indexes.
+When searching the graph it examines connected elements and their properties.
 While it is possible to construct the search queries manually, specifying conditions manually in particular can be excessively difficult and therefore **using the builder pattern is recommended**.
 The default search algorithm is `breadth first` however you can choose to use `depth first`.
 For path search the `A*` algorithm is used.
+For searching an index the algorithm is `index`.

 ```Rust
 pub struct SearchQuery {